charlestang/better-extended-live-archive/README.md

 2. by category

 ## Changelog
+### 1.5.1
+* FIXED.
+Tab selector does not work.
+* FIXED.
+PHP notice generated when category table is rebuilding.

 ### 1.4
 * Improve the options page design, make the tab menu setting easy to use.
 * Add options link in plugin manager page.